Addressing food poverty

 In 2008 safefood provided Healthy Food for All with funding to establish a three-year Demonstration Programme of Community Food Initiatives, and again in 2012.

-- In 2015 the learning for the first two Community Initiative programmes was applied to a further 3 year programme involving 13 projects across the island that is managed by SECAD.
+- In 2015 the learning for the first two Community Initiative programmes was applied to a further 3 year programme involving 13 projects across the island that was managed by SECAD.

 - safefood has funded the re-print and distribution of 101+ Square Meals.
 Initially developed by the HSE and MABS, it is a well recognised resource that is used by many in the community wishing to promote budgeting and cooking skills.